ewsdocker/ldc-framework/plugins/README.md

 <hr \>

-<dt>nodejs - Install the specified NodeJS packages.</dt>
+<dt>nodejs</dt>
  <dd>
- Install <b>NodeJS</b> APT repository and packages.
+ Install the specified <i>NodeJS</i> repository and version.

  <ul>
  <dl>
-  <dt>njsInstallArchive ${NJS_URL} ${NJS_NAME}</dt>
+  <dt>njsInstallRepository</dt>
    <dd>
-   Install the NodeJS repository into the APT index.
+   Install the NodeJS Repository into the APT Repository.
    </dd>
   <dt>njsInstallJs</dt>
    <dd>
-   The archive is already install in APT, so now install the nodejs and specified packages.
+   The Repository is already installed in the APT, install the selected NodeJS version and support packages.
    </dd>
   <dt>njsInstall ${NJS_URL} ${NJS_NAME}</dt>
    <dd>
-   Install the specified NJS_URL/NJS_NAME NodeJS version into the APT Package archive, then install the specified NodeJS module.
+   Install the specified NodeJS repository into the APT Package Repository and the NodeJS version.
   </dd>
  </dl>
 </ul>